gsimon75/esp8266_gps_unit/README.md

 So please read the code with keeping in mind the fact that here the whole heap is below 50k, task stacks are measured in 100s of bytes, and it's not at all like the "don't care about leaks, the user will restart it" desktop world.

+### Reproducible builds

+As we're distributing firmwares in a binary form, it's a must that we shall be able to reproduce any version anytime.
+It's a [well documented](https://reproducible-builds.org/docs/) subject, take some time to skim through those docs first.

+Unfortunately the [official SDK](https://github.com/espressif/ESP8266_RTOS_SDK.git) that we're using is ripe with sources of irreproducibily: a bunch of source ordering issues and some timestamps as well.

+I've tracked down such issues until now the builds are reproducible.
+For details see [the patch](./unit/misc/ESP8266_RTOS_SDK.reproducible.diff)

+The timestamps that get hardwired into the binaries brought in a design question: what should those "source epoch" timestamps represent?
+To be reproducible, fully committed (no local change) sources should use the last commit timestamp, but sources with local changes should use something newer, like the current time.

+Which opens another can of worms: in case of a partial build, what would happen with the timestamps hardwired in modules that are _not_ rebuilt?
+Well, they cannot remain unchanged, so they must be rebuilt forcibly.
+That's why those source epoch timestamps in this project aren't just some defined symbols, but they got a separate global variable defined by a separate module (`epoch.c`).

+Details within details again: if you look at the `Makefile` you'll wonder why that complicated rain dance about removing `epoch.o` and not just make it `PHONY`.
+The SDK uses a multi-level make system where the Makefiles aren't including one another, but there are nested `make` calls.
+The objects like `epoch.o` are built on some deeper level, so defining it PHONY on the top level wouldn't do anything at all.
+(Yes, it was "fun" to track this, too.)

 ### ESP8266 hardware details